 Cascades Climbs Frequently Asked Questions

-Which mountains are available for IMG's North Cascades Custom Programs?
+Which mountains are available for IMG's North Cascades Alpine Climbs?

 International Mountain Guides is permitted to operate in North Cascades National Park.
-Many of our climbs are conducted on a custom basis only.
-Join our expert guide staff for rock climbing, or ascents of Forbidden Peak, Eldorado, Sahale, Sharkfin Tower, Boston Peaks, Triad, Mt.
-Shuksan or any of the dozens of other great climbs in North Cascades National Park.
+Many of our Cascades Alpine Climbs are conducted on a custom basis only.
+Join our expert guide staff for rock climbing, or ascents of Eldorado, East Ridge (beginner to intermediate), Dorado Needle (intermediate), Forbidden Peak, West Ridge (intermediate), Forbidden's North Ridge and East Ridge (advanced), Torment-Forbidden Traverse (advanced), Sharkfin Tower (intermediate), Sahale via the Quien Sabe Glacier (beginner), Triumph (advanced), Mazama rock climbing (all levels), or any of the dozens of other great climbs in North Cascades National Park.

 What skill level is required?

-For all climbs we will be carrying our full load of gear in to base camp.
+For all climbs we will be carrying a full load of gear in to base camp.
 All participants must be in very good physical condition.
 The need to train for this climb cannot be overstressed!
-For several months prior to the start of the climb, training should include lots of long, slow distance runs over hilly terrain, an hour or more in duration.
+For several months prior to the start of the climb, training should include lots of long, slow distance runs over hilly terrain, an hour or more in duration to build a solid cardiovascular base.
 Add additional weekend outings carrying a heavy pack (35-50 lbs.) up steep hills or stairs.
 These sessions should gain 2-3,000 feet over 3 or more miles.
-It would also be helpful to get out in the snow during the winter and practice with a pack on steeper slopes.
+Occasional workouts at a higher intensity and general strength training are also helpful in building higher levels of fitness.